karpathy/llama2.c/README.md

 $ pytest
 ```

+Currently you will need two files to run the test: the [model.bin](https://drive.google.com/file/d/1aTimLdx3JktDXxcHySNrZJOOk8Vb1qBR/view?usp=share_link) file and the [model.ckpt](https://drive.google.com/file/d/1SM0rMxzy7babB-v4MfTg1GFqOCgWar5w/view?usp=share_link) file from PyTorch training I ran earlier.
+I have to think through running the tests without having to download 200MB of data.

 ## unsorted todos

 - why SentencePiece can't iteratively decode properly?
-- would love to delete run_wrap.py and just directly use C code to string, help welcome
+- would love to delete run_wrap.py and just directly use C code to string
-- todo multiquery support? doesn't seem as useful for smaller models that run on CPU
+- todo multiquery support? doesn't seem as useful for smaller models that run on CPU (?)
 - todo support inferencing beyond max_seq_len steps, have to think through the kv cache
-- why is MFU so low (~20%) on my A100 40GB for training?
+- why is MFU so low (~10%) on my A100 40GB for training?
 - weird errors with torch.compile and wandb when using DDP
 - make more better tests to decrease yolo
+- requirements.txt

 ## License
 MIT